tcharding/work-logs/August.md

 misc = miscellaneous
 kern = Linux kernel programming
 sicp = The Structure and Interpretation of Computer Programs
-lyah = Learn You a Haskell For Great Good! http://learnyouahaskell.com/
+lyah = Learn You a Haskell For Gread Good! http://learnyouahaskell.misc/
 euler = Project Euler https://projecteuler.net/
 algos = Introduction to Algorithms - Cormen, Leiserson, Rivest, Stein
 hunt = hunt for a job